forwinder15/wlamm/content/posts/2019-04-06--do-diesel-mechanics-get-paid-flat-rate/index.md

 Favoritism is one of the big problems with flat rate.
 Who gets the best paying jobs?
 The best mechanic?
 The one with the most seniority?
 In some cases but, more often the guy who is in with the boss.
 While the new guy is struggling to get 30 paid hours the other guy is racking up 80.

+3. Not a win, win, win.
+In good business three things should happen